RichardValerosoUniverse/The-Valeroso-City/README.md

 These attributes highlight potential issues that cardholders may face when dealing with credit card companies, and emphasize the importance of transparency, fairness, and accountability in the credit card industry.
 These scamming attributes highlight other potential ways in which credit card companies might engage in unfair or deceptive practices, taking advantage of cardholders through lack of transparency, unauthorized actions, or biased te8rms.

-**Here are the reasons why credit card company employees might feel envious about credit limit increase requests as I carefully observed and reviewed:**
+## **Here are the reasons why credit card company employees might feel envious about credit limit increase requests** as carefully observed and reviewed by Super Very Yours Truly, Richard M. Valeroso

 1. Toxic Envy: Employees might be consumed by toxic envy towards cardholders who request credit limit increases, driven by feelings of inadequacy, resentment, and frustration.
 2. Deep-Seated Resentment: Employees might harbor deep-seated resentment towards cardholders who request credit limit increases, perceiving them as privileged, entitled, or undeserving.